 All core courses are taught by actuaries and analytical professionals who have a Ph.D. and 15+ (most of them 20+) years of industry experience.
 Most also have SOA/CAS (Society of Actuaries/Casualty Actuarial Society) designations.

-Eduniversal ranks the program third among master’s or MBA in insurance/risk management programs worldwide.
+Eduniversal ranks the program third among insurance, risk, and actuarial science master’s programs worldwide.

 The program’s professional and career development features and courses have been tailored to build leadership, presentation, and communication skills.